fikridyth/fikridyth/README.md

 Welcome to my GitHub profile.
 I'm passionate about PHP and Laravel.
 Feel free to explore my repositories and get in touch.

-I'm currently studying Vue.js and Go.
-I am committed to learning new things to enhance my skills and career.
+I'm currently studying Vue.js and Go, and i'm committed to learning new things to enhance my skills and career.

 ![Image](https://badoystudio.com/wp-content/uploads/2022/09/perbedaan-php-native-dan-framework.png)